-we think that responses to the last two questions are indicative of the diversity of PhD students' backgrounds, and a varying degree to which formal RDM is an already established practice in their respective research fields.
+We conducted a post-workshop survey among participants of the first two instances of the workshop conducted for the CRC 1451 early career researchers.
+Most participants were PhD students (who received course credit for workshop participation), and the workshops were conducted online.
+The workshop received high overall ratings, with participants stating that they are likely to recommend it to their colleagues; ratings of learning pace and applicability to participants' work were mixed (Fig. 2).
+Given that the CRC 1451 project combines clinical, preclinical, and computational neuroscience, we see these responses as indicative of the diversity of backgrounds that PhD students in neuroscience have, as well as of a varying degree to which formal RDM is an already established practice across research fields.
 One recurring suggestion for improvement was to include more examples of real-world applications.
-This highlights that although a course dedicated to software basics is a good start, transferring the knowledge to specific applications is the real challenge, which can be greatly improved with existing written documentation.
+This highlights that although a course dedicated to software basics is a good start, transferring the knowledge to specific applications is the real challenge, which can be made easier with existing written documentation.

-Knowledge base
+Knowledge Base

 In the span of ten months we accumulated 29 knowledge base items of various length.
 The knowledge base has been useful in answering recurring questions, or communicating recommended workflows.
-Beyond this, it was also a valuable method to keep the official handbook or course material lean, as it provided a home to more temporary or niche use cases.
+Beyond this, it was also a valuable method to keep the official handbook and course material lean, as it provided a home to more temporary or niche use cases.

-Lessons learned
+Lessons Learned